spikehead33/PythonLisp/README.md

 * more lines of code
 * more complex
 ## Requirement
 This project use poetry as the package manager.
-Therefore, installing poetry will be the prerequisite of running and executing of this project.
+Therefore, installing poetry is needed for running and executing of this project.

 ## Demo
 Initializing the project